-If your employer decides to reduce your hours of work or to close your place of work, then you are entitled to pay as normal, without any reduction.
-Millions of employers have been helped to achieve this by the government’s furlough leave scheme (see above and our guide to the furlough scheme.)
+If your employer decides to reduce your hours of work or to close your place of work because of Coronavirus (or for any other good reason), then you are entitled to pay as normal, without any reduction.

 (See S151 Social Security, Contributions and Benefits Act 1992 and S147-154 Employment Rights Act 1996 for relevant legislation)

 What are my rights if I take time off to care for dependents?

 Your rights to take time off to care for dependents are set out in the existing legislation, Section 57A-57B Employment Rights Act 1996 .